 What Makes Great Outbuilding Design?

-Unfortunately, as with most aspects of the architectural industry there are an equal number of examples of great outbuilding design and poor outbuilding design.
+Unfortunately, as with most aspects of the architectural industry, there is an equal number of examples of great outbuilding design and poor outbuilding design.

 Part of the issue here is that whilst the adoption of permitted development rights allows for quick and easy outbuilding construction it also takes away the local authority’s opportunity to review the outbuilding design and ensure that the project is of a quality that is suitable to be approved.